Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ```
 The summary output above gives us everything we need to understand the ANOVA.
 We can see for our species level the sum of squares, the $MS$ value, the and the degrees of freedom, similarly we see it for our error term (Residuals), along with our F and p values!
 To make sure you understand how to get to that F statistic from our sum of squares and degrees of freedom, work through it with a pen and paper! (this will be in the lab for this section!)

-### A few more A-Note-VAs (notes on ANOVAs, I'm kindof a fun TA?)
+### A few more A-Note-VAs (notes on ANOVAs, I'm kind of a fun TA?)

 So what we've just done is basically the simplest version of an ANOVA, but note that we can also have multiple explanatory variables (factors), which can interact, or be nested within one-another.

 Interacting terms basically just mean you've got two factors that interact (pretty straight forward right??).
-Think wayyy back to the top of this section where I talked about fish species and habbitats.
-It's entirely possible that a given habbitat will have a different impact on fish of different species, so not only could fish and species explain some of the variation, fish species combined with a given habitat can have an impact.
+Think wayyy back to the top of this section where I talked about fish species and habitats.
+It's entirely possible that a given habitat will have a different impact on fish of different species, so not only could fish and species explain some of the variation, fish species combined with a given habitat can have an impact.
 The way we denote that in an r formula would be (fecundity ~ species + habitat + species*habitat), because we want to look at the effect of species, plus the effect of habitat, plus the effect of species combined with the habitat it's in.

 Another thing to be aware of is a relationship called nesting.
-Nesting just means that one factor subdevides another factor, so it should be considered with subsets of another factor.
-For example, lets say that for each of the fish species we were considering, we have three genotypes.
-If for example we have 4 fish species, if we just include genotype as its own fully indipendent factor, then we're deviding out data up into 12 levels that are really not indipendent of our species variable.
+Nesting just means that one factor subdivides another factor, so it should be considered with subsets of another factor.
+For example, lets say that for each of the fish species we were considering, we have three genotype.
+If for example we have 4 fish species, if we just include genotype as its own fully independent factor, then we're dividing out data up into 12 levels that are really not independent of our species variable.
 Instead we would say that genotype is a nested variable within species.
 That's designated in R as follows (fecundity ~ species/genotype), and will better split up variance with genotype within habitat.

 These relationships can get complex as you design experiments, so think about them as you move on with your scientific careers!
 Not accounting for an interaction or a nesting relationship can be the difference between a meaningful result and junk science!
-Also I still get tripped up on this stuff, as does every other person I know who uses these so don't be affraid to ask for help!
+Also I still get tripped up on this stuff, as does every other person I know who uses these so don't be afraid to ask for help!

 ### Other ways to account for multiple groups

 As promised here are a couple of other ways to work with multiple groups your testing between.
 I won't go into detail on either, so do some super fun googling if you're interested!
 Highly recommended!

-First you can run a t-test with a lower significance cutoff, there are several methods for this, and they're offten reffered to as **multiple hypothesis corrections**.
+First you can run a t-test with a lower significance cutoff, there are several methods for this, and they're often referred to as **multiple hypothesis corrections**.
 This lessens the chance that you're calling a non significant difference significant.

-The other methods I'll mention is something called a tukey test.
-A tuky test works very similar to running a t-test on all comparisons, and will give a pairwise, corrected p-value, for all comparisons.
+The other methods I'll mention is something called a Tukey test.
+A Tuky test works very similar to running a t-test on all comparisons, and will give a pairwise, corrected p-value, for all comparisons.

 The draw to both of these methods is that they give you specific p values for comparisons, while an ANOVA will just tell you that the grouping makes a difference.
 I would recommend always running an ANOVA first though, because otherwise you'll be searching through a massive list of p-values when it's possible none are significant in the first place.
 An ANOVA can save you that trouble!